What does “European Emigrant Heritage” mean?

 Europe also has ethnicities, former nationalities, and cultures who do not presently have their own countries.
 These include the following:

 Basque, Bavarian, Bohemian, Catalan, Castillian, Celtic, Chechen, Dalmatian, Karilian, Ladino, Moravian, Pilsner, Posner, Prussian, Ruthenian, Sardinian, Saxon, Scotch, Servian, Silesian, Slavonian, Tatar, Transylvanian, Tuscan, (and many others).

-Em•i•grant Noun A person who leaves a country or region to live in another one : a person who emigrates ▪ Millions of emigrants departed from European ports between 1850 and 1920. — compare IMMIGRANT : a person who comes to a country to take up permanent residence ▪ America is a nation of immigrants.
+Em•i•grant Noun A person who leaves a country or region. ▪ Millions of emigrants departed from European ports between 1880 and 1920. — Compare immigrant: a person who comes to a country to take up permanent residence. ▪ His grandmother was an immigrant to Canada.